Updated on May 8, 2026

 Choosing the right technology

-- Nu eRays Plus: fast workflow with on handpiece adjustment and dependable comfort.
+- Nu eRays Plus: a fast treatment flow with on handpiece adjustment and dependable comfort.
 Explore Nu eRays Plus.

-- Nu TriLaze Lite: compact, flexible, and very low running cost.
+- Nu TriLaze Lite: compact, flexible and very low on running costs.
 Ideal for multi room clinics.
 View Nu TriLaze Lite.

 03. Sensitive and darker skin tones

-- Wavelength choice: Nd YAG at 1064 nanometres is often preferred for types IV to VI because it penetrates deeper with lower melanin absorption.
+- Wavelength choice: Nd YAG at 1064 nanometres is often preferred for types IV to VI because it reaches deeper with lower melanin absorption.

-- Parameter tweaks: longer pulse widths, measured fluence, and strong cooling raise comfort and lower risk.
+- Parameter tweaks: longer pulse widths, measured fluence and strong cooling can improve comfort and reduce risk.

 - Further reading: see our piece on laser for Afro Caribbean skin.